 All security transactions, including collateral for repurchase agreements, entered into by the Treasurer shall be conducted on a delivery-versus-payment (DVP) basis.
-All investments shall have the County of Orange and the specific pool name as its registered owner.
+All investments shall have the County of Orange and either the OCIF or the specific pool name as its registered owner except for municipal debt issued by the County of Orange and privately placed with the County Treasurer in which case the investments shall have the Orange County Treasurer on behalf of the OCIF as its registered owner.

-All securities shall be held by a third party custodian designated by the Treasurer and approved by the Treasury Oversight Committee (does not apply to money market funds or investment pools).
-The third party custodian shall be required to issue a safekeeping statement to the Treasurer listing the specific instrument, rate, maturity and other pertinent information.
+All securities shall be held by a third party custodian designated by the Treasurer (this does not apply to money market funds or investment pools).
+The third party custodian shall be required to issue a safekeeping statement to the Treasurer listing the specific instrument, rate, maturity, and other pertinent information.